-As well as designing, Kim has a successful career in many other facets of the theatre costume industry, from maker to dresser to head of department.
-He has worked as the Head of Wardrobe on many large musicals, including The King & I, Joseph & The Amazing Technicolour Dreamcoat, South Pacific, The Rocky Horror Show, Aida - The Spectacular, Crazy For You, The Merchants Of Bollywood, Singin’ In The Rain, Shout and Moonshadow.
-The all-Australian, world premier seasons of The Boy From Oz and Dusty - The Original Pop Diva, were particular highlights.
+As well as designing, Kim has had a successful career in many other facets of the theatre costume industry, from Maker to Dresser to Head Of Wardrobe.
+He has worked as the Head Of Wardrobe on many large musicals including The King and I, Joseph and the Amazing Technicolour Dreamcoat, The Rocky Horror Show, Aida - The Spectacular, Crazy For You, The Merchants Of Bollywood, Singin’ In The Rain, Shout and Moonshadow.
+The all-Australian, world premiere seasons of The Boy From Oz & Dusty - The Original Pop Diva were particular highlights.

 As a Dresser, Kim has worked on The Producers, Grease, Shirley MacLaine, Cats, Sugar Babies and for Opera Australia and The Australian Ballet, to name a few.
 He has also made costumes with legendary costumier Bob Murphy.

 Earlier in his career, Kim toured for some years as Wardrobe Manager with Torvill & Dean and their international skating companies, playing venues everywhere from his hometown of Melbourne to Las Vegas, Madison Square Garden, and Wembley.